-How to Change User-Agents in Chrome, Edge, Safari & Firefox
+How to Change User Agents in Chrome, Edge, Safari & Firefox

 Go to Advanced and check Show Develop menu in menu bar.

-3. Navigate to Develop > User-Agent
+3. Navigate To Develop > User-Agent

-You can again select from a predefined list or enter custom user-agent string by choosing “Other…”
+You can again select from a predefined list or enter a custom user-agent string by choosing “Other…”

-How to Change User-Agent in Firefox
+How To Change User-Agent In Firefox

 In Firefox, it is possible to change user-agents via the browser’s built-in settings.